Sudam23/Wildfire-Prediction-using-Distributed_ML_H2O/Dataset Details/Readme.md

 - Make sure to place the merged file ```Wildfire_prediction.csv``` in the correct directory used by your model training scripts.
 - Confirm all files are encoded in UTF-8 and share a consistent schema before merging.
 - NASA FIRMS data should be cited according to [these guidelines](https://www.earthdata.nasa.gov/data/projects/lance#ed-firms-citation).
+## 📬 Citation and License
+Please cite the NASA FIRMS project appropriately when using this dataset in research or applications.
+See Data Policy and refer to the full disclaimer in ```AttributesReadme.txt```.
+## 📞 Contact
+For dataset-related queries or improvements, feel free to open an issue or submit a pull request.